borjanG/borjanG.github.io/_posts/2021-03-11-oberwolfach.md

 **Outlook.** In the above presented works, we have studied a variety of supervised learning tasks from the continuous-time control theoretical perspective, allowing us to obtain fundamental understanding of the working mechanisms and properties that deep learning.
 We have, however, focused solely on supervised learning tasks, namely, wherein the dataset is labeled.

-A major challenge which ought to be formulated and addressed in a more control theoretical framework is the topic of \emph{unsupervised learning}, wherein one only disposes of unlabeled data {$x_i$}.
+A major challenge which ought to be formulated and addressed in a more control theoretical framework is the topic of *unsupervised learning*, wherein one only disposes of unlabeled data {$x_i$}.

 **Acknowledgments.** This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.765579-ConFlex, the Alexander von Humboldt-Professorship program, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement NO. 694126-DyCon), the Transregio 154 Project “Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks” of the German DFG, grant MTM2017-92996-C2-1-R COSNET of MINECO (Spain) and by the Air Force Office of Scientific Research (AFOSR) under Award NO. FA9550-18-1-0242.